twilson63/permaweb-cookbook/docs/src/concepts/post-transactions.md

 [irys.xyz](https://irys.xyz) allows clients to make deposits in a number of [supported crypto currencies](https://docs.irys.xyz/docs/currencies).

 ::: info
-When transactions are posted to irys.xyz they are also appear in the optimistic cache of connected gateways so they are available to query in a matter of milliseconds.
+When transactions are posted to irys.xyz they also appear in the optimistic cache of connected gateways so they are available to query in a matter of milliseconds.
 :::

 An example of how to post bundled transactions using `irys.xyz/sdk` can be found [in this guide](../guides/posting-transactions/irys.md).